rafaeltmbr/clock/src/components/label-input/README.md

 event:  event name
 </pre>

-The code below shows an use case of event handling:
+The code below shows an use case of event handling.
+It creates the label-input object, append the DOM element to the body of the document and display it.
+Then, every event type is handled by the same function (printLabelAndEventName).
+Once the event is fired, the handler logs its event and label name in the console.
 ```javascript
 // *********************** Boilerplate code ***********************